Negotiation: Types of negotiators

 These people use contentious strategies to influence, utilizing phrases such as "this is my final offer" and "take it or leave it".
-They make threats, are distrustful of others, insist on their position, and apply pressure to negotiate.
+They make threats, (Note: Jim Anderson notes that threats brought forward in a negotiation often linger beyond the point of their intended use.) are distrustful of others, insist on their position, and apply pressure to negotiate.
 They see others as adversaries and their ultimate goal is victory.
 Additionally, they search for one single answer and insist you agree with it.
 They do not separate the people from the problem (as with soft bargainers), but they are hard on both the people involved and the problem.